Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we present DEPTH, a methodology designed to mitigate the hallucination phenomenon in LLM-based relation extraction, where models tend to erroneously assign relations to entity pairs labeled as \texttt{NO-RELATION}.
 In particular, DEPTH adopts a two-tiered refinement framework: the \textit{Grounding} module enhances local prediction accuracy via dependency-aware sentence simplification and RLHF fine-tuning guided by a causally trained, robust reward model; the \textit{Refinement} module performs sentence-level integration and applies global semantic constraints to verify and self-correct the outputs from the \textit{Grounding} stage.
 Extensive experiments on a suite of well-established benchmarks validate the effectiveness of DEPTH in improving both extraction precision and robustness to hallucination.
-The main limitation of this work is the assumption that all entity mentions are provided in advance, rather than being automatically identified via named entity recognition (NER).
-Future research directions include integrating NER into the pipeline to construct a fully end-to-end relation extraction framework, extending DEPTH to more challenging settings such as document-level extraction and none-of-the-above detection, and applying it to downstream tasks including RAG.
+Future research directions include integrating NER into the pipeline to construct a fully end-to-end relation extraction framework, extending DEPTH to more challenging settings such as document-level extraction and open-set RE, and applying it to retrieval-augmented generation (RAG) systems by constructing reliable knowledge graphs from unstructured text to enhance evidence retrieval.